OSGeo/OSGeoLive-doc/quickstart/ossim_quickstart.rst

 ===========

 * Start OssimPlanet from its icon from the directory "Desktop-GIS" on the desktop

 * Select :menuselection:`File --> Open Image --> /home/user/data/raster/band1.tiff`

 * Go to :menuselection:`menu --> Open kml --> /home/user/data/raster/*.kml`

-* Go on the :menuselection:`legend tree --> Image Layers --> open the trees --> double click on the band1 image` you should see the scene zoom to the image's location
+* Go on the :menuselection:`legend tree --> Image Layers --> open the trees --> double-click on the band1 image`,
+you should see the scene zoom to the image's location

 * Navigate the scene.